openebs-archive/openebs-docs/docs/setupstoragepools.md

 ### By Using Auto Method

 In auto pool creation method, you don't have to select the disks and it will create a cStor pool using the disks detected by [Node Disk Manager](/docs/next/architecture.html#cstor).
-You can create a yaml file named *openebs-config.yaml* and add below contents to it and then apply the yaml.
+You can create a YAML file named *openebs-config.yaml* and add below contents to it and then apply the YAML for creating storage pool with striped manner.

 ```
 ---